-The individual or entity establishing an Account or any successor to such individual or entity.
-References in this document to “you” mean you in your capacity as the Account Owner.
+The individual or entity signing the Application and establishing an Account or any successor to such individual or entity.
+References in this Glossary to “you” or “your” mean the Account Owner in such capacity.

 Age-Based Portfolios aim to make investment decisions easier by placing you in a portfolio based on the beneficiary’s age.
 Portfolios for younger children will invest more heavily in equities, while older children’s portfolios will tend to include more fixed income and money market investments.

 Automatic Investment Plan allows you to contribute a fixed amount of money in regular intervals.
 Funds are automatically deducted from the Account Owner’s bank account or other financial institution or through payroll deductions.

 The rate of return on your investment, expressed as a percentage of the total amount invested.